This chapter contains the following topics:

 When the application master business function adds a record to the F986113 table, a subsystem job is started.
 Subsystem jobs are continuous jobs that process records from the Subsystem Job Master table.
 You should verify that the subsystem job is running.

 Note:After the records are processed, instead of ending the job, subsystem jobs look for new data in the data queue.
 Subsystem jobs run until you terminate them.

 You can schedule subsystem jobs.

 Z events that are automatically created write records to the F90701 table.
-If you have existing Z events defined and are upgrading to an 8.11 or later release, you can run the Populate Event Activation Status Table UBE (R90705)to create the associated F90701 table records for the pre-existing Z event definitions.
+If you have existing Z events defined and are upgrading your system, you can run the Populate Event Activation Status Table UBE (R90705)to create the associated F90701 table records for the pre-existing Z event definitions.

 This section provides an overview of setting up data export controls and discusses setting up the record.

 The generation of outbound data is controlled through the F0047 table.
 You use the Data Export Controls program (P0047) to update the F0047 table.
 For each transaction type and order type, you must designate the Z event generator that will process the outbound data.
 To send a given transaction type to more than one third-party application, you associate the transaction type with each of the individual destinations by making separate entries in the F0047 table for each destination.
 JD Edwards suggests that you specify the name of a third-party function that is called for each transaction as it occurs.
 Enough information is provided to notify you of the transaction and give you the key values so that you can retrieve the transaction.

 |Work with Data Export Controls||W0047A||From an application that supports event generation, open the Data Export Controls program